What Are Buying Signals and Why They Matter in Sales?

 If the prospect starts talking about timelines or implementation, they’re thinking about next steps.

 Use this opportunity to address logistical questions and guide them through what the process will look like post-purchase.
 This reassures them that you’re ready to deliver and removes any final doubts they might have.
+A very strong buying signal occurs when a prospect expresses a time-sensitive need for your product or service, indicating a high level of urgency and motivation to purchase.

 For example, when you hear, “How quickly can we get this implemented?”